ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the Authentication Credential Request uses the method FETCH, the Authentication Credential Request is formatted as defined in {{Section 4.4.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular:

-* Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_pub_keys' parameter of the Join Request when the parameter value is not the CBOR simple value "null" (0xf6) (see {{ssec-join-req-sending}}).
+* Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_creds' parameter of the Join Request when the parameter value is not the CBOR simple value "null" (0xf6) (see {{ssec-join-req-sending}}).

 * Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string, which encodes the OSCORE Sender ID of the group member for which the associated authentication credential is requested (REQ25).

 Upon receiving the Authentication Credential Request, the Group Manager processes it as per Section 4.4.1 or Section 4.4.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
-Additionally, if the Authentication Credential Request uses the method FETCH, the Group Manager silently ignores node identifiers included in the ’get_pub_keys’ parameter of the request that are not associated with any current group member (REQ26).
+Additionally, if the Authentication Credential Request uses the method FETCH, the Group Manager silently ignores node identifiers included in the ’get_creds’ parameter of the request that are not associated with any current group member (REQ26).

 The success Authentication Credential Response is formatted as defined in Section 4.4.1 or Section 4.4.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.